Expert on Arabic manuscripts, papyri and coins

-Since 2009 she is working on an unpublished correspondence of orientalist Simone Assemani, who was also interested in numismatics, and other earlier numismatists.
-One of her main research topics is the coin production of Yemen.
+Since 2009 she has been working on the unpublished correspondence in Arabic of the Orientalist and numismatist Simone Assemani (1752–1821).
+One of her main research topics is the numismatic and economic history of Rasulid Yemen.

 If you’d like to get in touch with Arianna D’Ottone Rambach, click here.